Period symptoms but no period? Why does that happen? You may be thinking to yourself that very question.

 4. Intrauterine Device (IUD)

-IUD is a secondary form of birth-control made very popular in the United States and other parts of the world.
-It is also known to cause period symptoms but no period.
-This device is made of plastic or copper and is inserted in the uterus of the woman to prevent her from getting pregnant.
-It is quite common for a woman to feel cramps in the first few months of having an IUD inserted.
+IUD is a secondary form of birth-control that is very popular in the United States and other parts of the world.
+It can also cause period symptoms but no period.
+A doctor inserts a plastic or copper device into the uterus of the woman to prevent her from getting pregnant.
+It is quite common for a woman to feel cramps in the first few months after IUD insertion.

 5. Polycystic Ovary Syndrome (PCOS)